The best TV 2024, chosen by our reviewers for all budgets

 How we test the best TVs

-When it comes to testing the best TVs, we base our tests on the following criteria that you’ll find in our reviews: picture quality, audio quality, gaming features, smart TV features and ease of use, design, and value for money.
-We test these using both objective measurements and our subjective opinion from viewing the TV.
+When it comes to reviewing the best TVs, we base our scores on the following criteria that you’ll find in our reviews: picture quality, audio quality, gaming features, smart TV features and ease of use, design, and value for money.
+We reach these conclusions using both objective measurements and our subjective opinion from viewing the TV.
+You can read in-depth how we test TVs at TechRadar at that link, or read on for an overview.

 Testing picture quality, we start by cycling through the TVs picture presets – Standard, Movie, Sports and so on – to establish where they have strengths and weaknesses, and which is the most accurate.
 We test these picture modes through several sources including 4K Blu-ray and streaming, HD Blu-ray and streaming, and lower-resolution sources such as DVD and broadcast TV to test a TV’s upscaling effectiveness.